SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - You might get depressed over the Debsoc 'deteriorating' when the people are actually doing fine.
 They're still enjoying the club and enjoying debate but you're hyperventilating.

 ![enter image description here](https://i.ibb.co/fd1BYB3t/Whats-App-Image-2025-09-09-at-23-33-50.jpg)
 - You might be cringe and hesitate to work with other societies and give good feedback because they're 'rival societies' who are 'taking away your wins'.
-(For a while I had to process these cringe thoughts in my own head).
+(For a while I had to process these cringeworthy thoughts in my own head).

 **Most of the benefits are accessible even when you don't solely care about tournament wins.
 You can still achieve joy, growth, and community without grinding solely for tournament wins.**